 With ever changing restrictions, learner drivers and parents around the country will be wondering if driving lessons and driving tests will be suspended and cancelled, and what is happening next!
+Can you still practice in private?
+Should you have learner insurance in place?

 We’ve got the answers on whether you can still learn to drive in lockdown and other questions that may be on your mind!
 This government advice is changing day by day, so we’ll aim to keep this article up to date with the latest guidance.
 Feel free to pop back every now and then to see if further information is available!